featherbear/UNSW-COMP2511/README.md

 A basic JUnit test has been provided for you in `unsw.automata.GameOfLifeTest`.
 Make sure the test passes.

-Commit and your changes for this part of the lab before moving on to the next.
+Commit your changes for this part of the lab before moving on to the next.

 ## Observer